loopstudio/react-app-boilerplate/CONTRIBUTING.md

 This section lists the labels we use to help us track and manage issues and pull requests.

 [GitHub search](https://help.github.com/articles/searching-issues/) makes it easy to use labels for finding groups of issues or pull requests you're interested in.
-For example, you might be interested in [open issues across `LoopStudio`'s repos and which are labeled as bugs, but still need to be reliably reproduced](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Aloopstudio+label%3Abug+label%3Aneeds-reproduction) or perhaps [open pull requests in `LoopStudio/react-app-boilerplate` which haven't been reviewed yet](https://github.com/search?q=is%3Aopen+is%3Apr+repo%3ALoopStudio%2Freact-app-boilerplate+comments%3A0).
+For example, you might be interested in [open issues](https://github.com/search?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Aloopstudio+label%3Abug+label%3Aneeds-reproduction) across `LoopStudio`'s repos and which are labeled as bugs, but still need to be reliably reproduced or perhaps [open pull requests](https://github.com/search?q=is%3Aopen+is%3Apr+repo%3ALoopStudio%2Freact-app-boilerplate+comments%3A0) in `LoopStudio/react-app-boilerplate` which haven't been reviewed yet.
 To help you find issues and pull requests, each label is listed with search links for finding open items with that label in `LoopStudio/react-app-boilerplate` only and also across all LoopStudio's repositories.
 We encourage you to read about [other search filters](https://help.github.com/articles/searching-issues/) which will help you write more focused queries.

 The labels are loosely grouped by their purpose, but it's not required that every issue have a label from every group or that an issue can't have more than one label from the same group.

-Please open an issue on `LoopStudio/loop-studio-guides` if you have suggestions for new labels, and if you notice some labels are missing on some repositories, then please open an issue on that repository.
+Please open an issue on our [style guides repo](https://github.com/LoopStudio/loop-studio-guides) if you have suggestions for new labels, and if you notice some labels are missing on some repositories, then please open an issue on that repository.

 #### Type of Issue and Issue State